openenclave/openenclave/docs/GettingStartedDocs/IntelSDKPortingGuideLinux.md

 - APIs - Most Open Enclave APIs are prefixed by `oe_` while Intel's APIs are by `sgx_`.
 Moreover, some APIs may take parameters in different orders.
 - Structure definitions - Structure members may be named differently.
 Some structures are organized differently.
-For example, Intel SGX SDK defines EINITTOKEN as `token_t` with all MAC'ed fields captured in a child structure `launch_body_t`; while Open Enclave defines it as a flat `einittoken_t` structure.
+For example, Intel SGX SDK for Linux defines EINITTOKEN as `token_t` with all MAC'ed fields captured in a child structure `launch_body_t`; while Open Enclave defines it as a flat `einittoken_t` structure.
-- Crypto lib - Intel SGX SDK supports 2 crypto libs - IPP and OpenSSL, and provides a wrapper layer to unify crypto APIs.
+- Crypto lib - Intel SGX SDK for Linux supports 2 crypto libs - IPP and OpenSSL, and provides a wrapper layer to unify crypto APIs.
 Open Enclave supports only MbedTLS and provides no wrapper.

 Generally, there's no good way to fast port source code rather than reacting to compiler errors and substituting text strings manually.

+## Authors

+Cedric Xing (cedric.xing@intel.com)